 Take the bag toppers and staple them over the bags with the nativity pieces in them.
-Make sure that you are putting the correct bag topper over the bag with the coordinating piece.
+Make sure that you are putting the correct bag topper over the bag with the coordinating piece of nativity.

 Each day leading up to Christmas, the kids will give a family a piece of the Nativity with part of the Christmas story.
 Then on Christmas Day we will drop off the piece of baby Jesus.
 It will be such a fun way to countdown to Christmas!

-If you’re wanting to start this tradition, make sure and purchase the amazing
+If you’re wanting to start this 12 Days of Christmas Nativity Countdown, make sure and purchase the amazing

 You can download the whole set of Printables:

-I also am offering the bag toppers blank since you might choose to use another Nativity that doesn’t have the exact same pieces and then you can write the piece name on them yourself.
+I also am offering the bag toppers blank since you might choose to use another Nativity that doesn’t have the exact same pieces and then you can write the nativity piece name on the tag yourself.

 Looking for some other fun traditions?
 Check these out: